More

 Content filters come as hardware or software and often are part of the firewall.
 Administrators can install filtering software on servers or can incorporate hardware on the network.

-Mobile content filtering is steadily gaining importance, especially in the workplace, whether the devices are corporate- or employee-owned.
+Mobile content filtering is steadily gaining importance, especially in the workplace, whether the endpoints are corporate- or employee-owned.
 Such undesirable sites are productivity sinks and pose malware risks.

 The following are different types of filtering: